Everything you need to know about making over a DOLLHOUSE!

 2/ Some important facts about our wallpaper:

-The scale of our wallpaper designs get bigger, the larger the sheet size you order, so we recommend you choose only A4, A3 and A2 for your dollhouse project.
+The scale of our wallpaper designs get bigger, the larger the sheet size you order, so we recommend you choose only A4, A3 and A2 for your dollhouse project (A3 is the absolute best scaling for dollhouses).
 Our Ikea Dukitg splashback also works for some dollhouses.
 A3 size only is suggested for panelling, flooring and tiles, any larger and the scale of the print will be far too big.
 If your space is larger than the size of an A3 sheet, just buy multiple sheets and match the pattern.

 Our wallpaper designs are always printed landscape.
 There are some designs that you can use portrait if you like, e.g. panelling, tiles or some of our florals.
 It just depends on the look you are going for.